Operation Toan Thang III: August

 On 13 August at midday a unit of the 11th ACR engaged a PAVN unit from the 7th Division 2 mi west-southwest of Lộc Ninh, other regiment units and the ARVN 34th Ranger Battalion reinforced the contact and artillery and helicopter gunship support was also provided.
 The PAVN withdrew at 16:20 leaving 79 dead and 20 AK-47s and seven RPG launchers; U.S. losses were two killed.
 At 16:30 helicopter gunships of the 1st Cavalry Division engaged an enemy force 9 mi north-northeast of Lộc Ninh killing 21.
 At 23:40 an armored cavalry unit from the 1st Infantry Division in a night defensive position 6 mi east of An Lộc received mortar and recoilless rifle fire followed by a ground assault.
 The enemy withdrew within 15 minutes with unknown losses while the U.S. losses were one killed.

-On 14 August at 05:00 a landing zone of the 3rd Brigade, 1st Cavalry Division 4 mi northwest of An Lộc was hit by 60/81mm mortar fire followed by a ground attack by a PAVN battalion.
+On 14 August at 05:00 a landing zone of the 3rd Brigade, 1st Cavalry Division 4 mi northwest of An Lộc was hit by 60/81 mm mortar fire followed by a ground attack by a PAVN battalion.
 Fighting continued until 10:00 when the PAVN withdrew leaving 31 dead and one captured.
 At 10:20 a unit of the 11th ACR and the ARVN 34th Rangers engaged a PAVN force 2 mi northeast of Lộc Ninh, the PAVN withdrew at 11:40 leaving 20 dead and three individual and two crew-served weapons.
 At 11:30 mechanized infantry from the 1st Brigade, 1st Infantry Division escorting a convoy was ambushed 14 mi south of An Lộc, the enemy withdrew after 30 minutes leaving 20 dead and five individual weapons.
 At 13:10 a unit of the 11th ACR and the 34th Rangers engaged a PAVN unit 2 miles northeast of Lộc Ninh, the PAVN withdrew at 15:25 leaving 21 dead.
 At 15:30 a reconnaissance unit from the 3rd Brigade, 9th Infantry Division engaged an enemy platoon 22 mi east of Tân An, killing 12.
 At 19:55 a unit of the 1st Brigade, 1st Cavalry Division in a night defensive position 12 mi south-southeast of Katum received mortar fire followed by a ground attack.
 The enemy withdrew after two hours leaving 23 dead and three individual and one crew-served weapons.
 At 21:30 a unit of the 3rd Brigade, 25th Infantry Division in night defensive positions 4 miles north of Hiệp Hòa received mortar fire followed by a ground attack.
 The unit fought back with organic weapons, artillery, helicopter gunship and AC-47 support.
 During the battle a UH-1 was shot down and crashed nearby killing all seven on board, PAVN/C losses were unknown.
 At 21:50 a patrol from the 2nd Brigade, 1st Infantry Division ambushed an enemy unit 6 mi south-southeast of Dầu Tiếng killing 12.
 An OH-6 was shot down 17 mi north of Tây Ninh killing one on board.